-As we commented earlier in our article on the Tattoo Artist's Day, the Dane known as Lucky Tattoo, who arrived in Brazil in 1959 and practically brought the world of professional tattoos to our country.
-But we don't all know your story well, so we decided to compile a list of some curiosities about Lucky.
+As we commented earlier in our article about the Tattooist Daythe Dane known as Lucky Tattoo, who arrived in Brazil in 1959 and practically brought the world of professional tattoos to our country.
+But not all of us know his story well, so we decided to compile a list with some curiosities about Lucky.

 The city of Santos was the first city in Brazil to have a professional tattoo artist.
-Lucky, a Danish born in 1928, moved to Brazil where he began his career as a designer and painter, but also brought the first electric tattoo machine to the country.
+Lucky, Danish born in 1928, moved to Brazil where he started his career as a draftsman and painter, but also brought the first electric tattoo machine to the country.

-As we mentioned in our article about tattoo artist's day, his studio had the following sentence on the door:
+As we mentioned in our article about tattoo artist's day, his studio had the following phrase on the door:

-“Not a sailor if you don't have a tattoo”
+?you're not a sailor if you don't have a tattoo?

-Lucky tattooed about 45,000 people for 30 years of career.
+Lucky tattooed about 45000 people during a 30-year career.
 24 of these years living in Brazil.

-Since Lucky was practically the only tattoo artist in town, and in the country, his clientele also involved several upper class clients, such as Evandro Mesquista, who made an eagle with Lucky, and the surfer Petit, with a dragon on his arm, which is also quoted in a song by Caetano Veloso.
+As Lucky was practically the only tattooist in town, and in the country, his clientele also involved many upper-class clients, such as Evandro Mesquista, who got an eagle with Lucky, and the surfer Petit, with a dragon on his arm, which is also mentioned in a song by Caetano Veloso.

-Lucky lived in SP for over 20 years and started her family with a Brazilian, with whom she had 2 children: Frederick and Erna Gregersen.
-Lucky passed away at age 55, a year after moving to Arraial do Cabo, RJ, after his Santos store was robbed.
+Lucky lived in SP for over 20 years and started his family with a Brazilian woman, with whom he had 2 children: Frederick and Erna Gregersen.
+Lucky died at the age of 55, one year after moving to Arraial do Cabo, RJ, after having his Santos store robbed.

-His children continued as tattoo artists after his death: Erna set up a studio at the back of the Energy restaurant on Washington Luiz Avenue, still in Santos.
-And died in 2008, being recognized as the first professional tattoo artist of the coast of São Paulo.
+Her children followed as tattoo artists after her death: Erna set up a studio in the back of the Energia restaurant on Avenida Washington Luiz, still in Santos.
+And she died in 2008, being recognized as the first professional tattoo artist of the São Paulo coast.

-His son Frederik is today responsible for keeping the story alive by conserving one of the rooms where Lucky worked in Suara, displaying drawings and a painting by Lucky himself.
+His son Frederik today is responsible for keeping the history alive, preserving one of the rooms where Lucky worked in Suarão, displaying drawings and a picture painted by Lucky himself.